 Need extra motivation to get your shopping done?
-In Florida, June 1st to 7th is our hurricane prep tax free holiday this year.
+In Florida, June 1st to 7th is our hurricane prep tax free holiday for 2018.
 So Florida residents who do their shopping starting Friday will save a bundle!
 For more information on what is tax free that week, visit Florida Revenue’s website.

 We’ll start with the big stuff, and then move to the smaller stuff.

 The most important thing you can do if you are homeowner to ensure your family’s long-term security after a storm is to make sure that you have adequate insurance.
 Regular homeowner’s insurance doesn’t cover losses from flooding, which causes the majority of damage and deaths in hurricanes.
 So if you live in an area considered at risk for flooding you will need to buy flood insurance to be fully covered.
 Visit FEMA’s flood insurance FAQ to learn more about flood insurance.

 In many areas, storm shutters are now required on new construction by local building code.
 But if your area doesn’t require them, or your home was built before the requirement, consider installing them.
 Shutters aren’t cheap, but they are a powerful safety measure to keep your home and family safe during a storm.
 (And bonus – you’ll most likely get a discount on your homeowner’s insurance!)

 There are multiple kinds of hurricane shutters that range greatly in price.
 For a great primer on the different types, visit the Sun-Sentinel’s website.